projectcalico/calico/networking/use-ipvs.md

 Kube-proxy process handles everything related to Services on each node.
 It ensures that connections to the service cluster IP and port go to a pod that backs the service.
 If backed by more than one service, kube-proxy load-balances traffic across pods.

 Kube-proxy runs in three modes: **userspace**, **iptables**, and **ipvs**.
 (Userspace is old, slow and not recommended.)
-Here’s a quick summary of iptables and ipvs modes.
+Here's a quick summary of iptables and ipvs modes.

 | **kube-proxy mode** | **Designed to be...**                                        | **Linux kernel hooks**                 | **Connection processing overhead...**       |
 | ------------------- | ------------------------------------------------------------ | -------------------------------------- | ------------------------------------------- |
 | iptables            | An efficient firewall                                        | NAT pre-routing using sequential rules | Grows proportional to cluster size          |
 | ipvs                | A load balancer with scheduling options like round-robin, shortest-expected delay, least connections, etc. | Optimized lookup routine               | Stays constant, independent of cluster size |

 If you are wondering about the performance differences between iptables and ipvs, the answers are definitely not straightforward.
-For a comparison between iptables (including {{site.prodname}}’s own use of iptables) and ipvs modes, see {% include open-new-window.html text='Comparing kube-proxy modes: iptables or IPVS?' url='https://www.projectcalico.org/comparing-kube-proxy-modes-iptables-or-ipvs/' %}.
+For a comparison between iptables (including {{site.prodname}}'s own use of iptables) and ipvs modes, see {% include open-new-window.html text='Comparing kube-proxy modes: iptables or IPVS?' url='https://www.projectcalico.org/comparing-kube-proxy-modes-iptables-or-ipvs/' %}.

 #### IPVS mode and NodePort ranges